-The full-time pianist at The Rainbow Room in New York (1991), The Mark Hopkins Hotel (1994), the famous Blue Fox and prestigious Pacific-Union Club on Nob Hill (1996) in San Francisco, Levin has played for heads of state, congressmen and other Celebrities.
+The full-time pianist at The Rainbow Room in New York in 1991, The Mark Hopkins Hotel, the famous Blue Fox and prestigious Pacific-Union Club on Nob Hill in San Francisco, David Levin has played for heads of state, congressmen and other Celebrities.
 He has appeared in the columns of the late Herb Caen and the late Pat Steger in the San Francisco Chronicle. as well as The Independent in Burlingame.
 He has performed at every major society event in San Francisco.

 Levin was for many years accompanist to vocal-sensation Regina Otto.
 They performed at the very exclusive New York eatery Harry Cipriani on New Year’s Eve 1996 and many other noted venues.
+He also performed at the famed Knickerbocker Club in New York and Innis Arden Country Club in Old Greenwich, CT.
 After a year in New York, Levin and Otto returned to San Francisco where they performed at The Mark Hopkins and at the Opera Gala.
-Levin performs currently at cabaret concerts, corporate events and private parties.
+Levin performs cabaret concerts (no vocals) in the S.F.
+Bay Area as well as background piano music at corporate events and private parties.

 The photo shows Levin in October 2017 at Filoli Mansion’s ballroom where Levin performs twice a week.
 The eight mp3 tracks below were recorded in early January 2018 on a refurbished Steinway “B”.
 Levin is in the process of recording his breakout solo piano CD on the Filoli concert grand Baldwin “D” piano.